BlankWheein/Discord-Bot-Maker/README.md

+### This repository is currently deprecated a new version is in the works [here](https://github.com/BlankWheein/Discord-Bot-Maker-2.0)

 ### Discord bot maker, to be used in conjunction with the discord bot maker website [repository](https://github.com/BlankWheein/Discord-Bot-Maker-Webpage)

 ## Possible commands using the discord bot maker: